Learning to Use a Prosthesis

 You may work with both your prosthetist and physical therapist to practice gait training.
 This means learning to walk with your prosthesis.
 You'll likely begin by learning to stand using parallel bars.
 The bars help you get used to putting weight on your prosthesis.
 Then you'll progress to slow walking, using the bars for support.
 When you're ready, you'll practice walking with an aid, such as a walker or cane.

-You’ll get a definitive prosthesis when your residual limb volume is stable.
-It may take 6–12 months until you are ready.
+You'll get a definitive prosthesis when your residual limb volume is stable.
+It may take six to 12 months until you are ready.
 Even with a definitive prosthesis, you will still need to adjust sock ply as needed.
 The type of prosthesis you get will depend on your health and special needs.
-You may continue to use the preparatory prosthesis and it will serve as your definitive prosthesis.
+You may continue to use the preparatory prosthesis, and it will serve as your definitive prosthesis.
 Your definitive prosthesis may have:

-The socket of your prosthesis may need to be replaced every 2–8 years.
+The socket of your prosthesis may need to be replaced every two to eight years.
 And parts of the prosthesis can be changed if they are not meeting your needs.
 Wear clean prosthetic socks every day to help prevent skin problems.
 Wash your socks and socket liner (depending on type) as directed by the manufacturer.

 Proper fit of your prosthesis is crucial for comfort and good function.
 Watch for signs that your prosthesis needs adjusting.
 Contact your prosthetist if you notice: